amr-abdelhamid/refbook/manuscript/main.md

 #### Type of code clones

 There are four types of code clones: *Exact, Similar, Gapped, and Semantic*.
-In the following sections, we will only shed light on each of them to help you detect and remove them mercilessly!
+They are also known as type 1, 2, 3, and 4 of clones.
+In the following sections, we will shed light on each of them to help you detect and remove them mercilessly!

 Note: All examples of code clones are detected by [ConQAT](https://www.cqse.eu/en/products/conqat/overview/), a **Con**tinuous **Q**u**a**li**t**y monitoring tool developed by the Technical University of Munich.